fernand0labra/rai-agrihusky/README.md

     </tr>
 </table>

+*The difference in paths is most likely due to an drifting heading in the simulation

 The topics subscribed and published by the fake sensors that are used by the Husky during simulation include:

 ```